AlinaBrode/am_lang/docs/plans.md

   * interaction: past code -> view results
 * align tables with pictures in word trainer in some regular grid
 * create a short on youtube (using veo?) for small_etudes_post_00
+* format small etudes in the same way as other projects on welcome page
+* duplicate our posts on site in our telegram channel
+* make publication on linkedin with reference to programming post

 # Education